vuxcode/pr1-project-pokeballstore/Guide for vs code and github.md

-Guide for vs code and github

-// Set up github and Vs Code

-🧭 VS Code + GitHub Classroom Setup Guide
+Guide for vs code and github // Set up github and Vs Code 🧭 VS Code + GitHub Classroom Setup Guide
-⚠️ Step 0 — Before You Start

-👉 Make sure you have accepted the Classroom link from Collin before doing anything else.
+⚠️ Step 0 — Before You Start 👉 Make sure you have accepted the Classroom link from Collin before doing anything else.
 This creates your own private assignment repository inside the school’s GitHub organization.

 If you skip this step, nothing will connect correctly later!
+“How to connect VS Code to GitHub on Windows” 🎯 Goal Show how to: Install Git on Windows Sign in to GitHub from VS Code Clone or upload a project No terminal commands required at all.

 “How to connect VS Code to GitHub on Windows”
 🎯 Goal